cjongeward/animation_engine/04-Reflection/README.md

 # 4 Reflection

 ## Goals:
-* Create a sphere that relects its surroundings
+* Create a sphere that relects its surroundings.
+Try to make it look like a tree ornament.
+* switch to an existing vec3 implementation

 ## Result:
 ![](/04-Reflection/tracer/image.bmp)